-Are you interested in a major that fosters artistic thinking and inspires creativity?
-Do you enjoy making ceramics, working with various types of textiles or creating your own jewelry?
+Interested in a major that fosters artistic thinking and inspires creativity?
+Enjoy making ceramics, working with various types of textiles or creating your own jewelry?

 A Bachelor of Fine Arts degree in Studio Art from the University of North Texas allows you to pursue your passion in ceramics, fibers or metalsmithing and jewelry.
-Studying in one of these fine craft fields helps you become a practicing artist who exhibits and sells works in galleries, shops, museums and art fairs.
+Studying in one of these fine craft fields helps you become a practicing artist, exhibiting and selling works in galleries, shops, museums and art fairs.

-Increasingly, businesses are seeking employees who are educated in the visual arts for positions in their training and design departments.
-You will also be prepared to pursue a Master of Fine Arts degree, the terminal degree in Studio Art.
+Increasingly, businesses are seeking employees with visual arts backgrounds for positions in their training and design departments.
+You’ll also be prepared to pursue a Master of Fine Arts degree, the terminal degree in Studio Art.

 We help you find your artistic voice through an innovative curriculum that emphasizes sound art fundamentals, creativity and self-expression.
-Much of the course work involves creating and producing 2D and 3D artwork, allowing you to receive a great deal of hands-on experience and to hone your skills.
+Much of the course work involves creating and producing 2-D and 3-D artwork, allowing you to get hands-on experience and hone your skills.

-Many of our faculty members are nationally and internationally acclaimed professional artists and scholars who impact communities worldwide.
+Many faculty members are nationally and internationally acclaimed artists and scholars who impact communities worldwide.
 In addition, some are active members and leaders of national organizations.
-They will guide and encourage you to explore new directions in art, so you can become a well-rounded art professional.
+They’ll guide and encourage you to explore new directions in art, so you become a well-rounded art professional.

-There are opportunities for exhibiting your work as you progress through the program.
-Competitive exhibitions are held on campus in the University Union, the UNT Art Gallery, the North and Lightwell galleries, and the Cora Stafford Gallery.
+There are opportunities to exhibit your work as you progress through the program.
+Competitive exhibitions are held on campus in the UNT Art Gallery, the North Gallery, Lightwell Gallery and the Cora Stafford Gallery.

 The university’s proximity to Dallas and Fort Worth offers you a wealth of experiences and resources.
 To provide other insights and knowledge, we bring numerous renowned artists, designers and scholars to campus.

 The College of Visual Arts and Design is one of the nation’s most comprehensive visual arts schools and one of the best in the Southwest.
-It is accredited by the National Association of Schools of Art and Design (11250 Roger Bacon Drive, Suite 21; Reston, Va.
+It’s accredited by the National Association of Schools of Art and Design (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).
-This means our college meets or exceeds high standards of academic excellence.
+This means the college meets or exceeds high standards of academic excellence.

-You’ll need to meet the College of Visual Arts and Design’s admission requirements to be qualified as a pre-major.
+You’ll need to meet the College of Visual Arts and Design’s admission requirements to qualify as a pre-major.
 These requirements are in addition to the ones administered by the university.
-The college’s requirements are outlined at art.unt.edu/admission-requirements.html.

-Besides courses focusing on a particular area of study, you will complete courses in:
+In addition to courses focusing on a particular area of study, you’ll complete courses in:

-At the end of your sophomore year, a portfolio of your work must be submitted to determine if you can continue in the program.
-Another portfolio review will be conducted before graduation as part of a senior exit review.
+At the end of your sophomore year, you’ll submit a portfolio to the appropriate craft faculty before moving into major status.
+Another portfolio review is conducted before graduation as part of a senior exit review.